 12 May: The University of Leicester awarded the project Ethics Approval, allowing us to move into the data collection phase.

 25 March: Dr. Nibedita Ray-Bennett held the first Collaborators Meeting to orientate the project collaborators with the project and initiate the first steps.
-The picture shows some of the attendees including Mr. Steve Glovinsky, Miss Lauren Macleod, Ms. Nupur Gupta, Professor Alois Hirschmugl, Dr. Hideyuki Shiroshita, Mr. Abdullahi O. Umar and Ms. Anusha Manahil.
+Some of the attendees including Mr. Steve Glovinsky, Ms. Lauren Macleod, Ms. Nupur Gupta, Professor Alois Hirschmugl, Dr. Hideyuki Shiroshita, Mr. Abdullahi O. Umar and Ms. Anusha Manahil.

-24 March: Dr. Nibedita Ray-Bennett met with the project Champion, Mr. Errol Maynard of the Barbados Fire Service and the Caribbean Association of Fire Chiefs to discuss preliminary actions.
+24 March: Dr. Nibedita Ray-Bennett and Dr. Hideyuki Shiroshita met with the project Champion, Mr. Errol Maynard of the Barbados Fire Service and the Caribbean Association of Fire Chiefs to discuss preliminary actions.
+They were joined by Collaborators Mr. Steve Glovinsky (PeerConnect) and Professor Alois Hirschmugl (DMAT Consulting KG); Consultant Ms. Nupur Gupta (PeerConnect); Research Administrator Ms. Lauren Macleod (University of Leicester/ ADN); and Interns Ms. Anusha Manahil (ADN) and Mr. Abdullahi O. Umar (University of Leicester).